 It’s a rich, full-bodied performance with a level of composure and refinement that we aren’t always used to hearing from Bluetooth headphones.

 The low end is weighty but detailed, giving the pulsing bassline of Jay-Z and Kanye West’s No Church In The Wild plenty of punch without ever sounding boomy or drowning out the rest of the frequency range.

-In fact, despite its strong bass response, it’s in the midrange that we think the Momentums really shine.
+In fact, despite its strong bass response, it’s in the midrange that we think these Sennheiser headphones really shine.
 From vocals to guitars, there’s a level of subtlety here that uncovers stacks of fine detail, with plenty of clarity to boot.

 In Rihanna’s FourFiveSeconds, vocals are expressive and focused, while Paul McCartney’s guitar strums have real depth and texture to them.
 Dynamically the Momentums don’t miss a beat either, timing superbly and delivering a wonderfully enthusiastic, up-front presentation that keeps you hooked on the music track after track.

 The high end is as well judged as the rest of the frequency range, possessing an open, articulate treble that shows no hint of harshness, even with lesser-quality recordings.
 The Momentums have always been forgiving and that quality has continued in the second generation.

 They also offer an impressively spacious presentation for a pair of closed-back headphones, giving instruments and performers plenty of room to breathe, even in the busiest of recordings.